 We have a fleeting opportunity to avert a catastrophe for our children and grandchildren.
 We need to seize it.
 Today.

-This is the third in a series of blog posts exploring CanREA’s vision of how wind energy, solar energy and energy storage, working together, can help create the best possible future for Canadians.
+This is the third article in a series about CanREA’s Vision, exploring why wind energy, solar energy and energy storage, working together, will be at the core of Canada’s energy transition.
 I have so far argued that these technologies represent the most affordable path forward for Canada’s electricity system while also offering many important economic benefits, such as good stable jobs and investment in rural communities.
 Clean power also represents the core of Canada’s efforts to combat climate change, the most significant environmental challenge of our time.
 In my next Vision Blog, I will explore how wind energy, solar energy and energy storage, working together, can help create the best possible future for Canadians by empowering consumers.